 As the way customers buy products has changed, so has the way companies market to them.
 That, in turn, has changed the entire dynamic of the sales process, opening the door for new methods of selling and transforming the way that sales teams now approach their prospects.
-One of the biggest changes in recent years has been the growing popularity of sales enablement, which brings together the strength of both the sales team and the marketing department to create a more targeted, strategic approach.
+One of the biggest changes in recent years has been the growing popularity of sales enablement, which brings together the strength of both the sales team and the marketing agency or department to create a more targeted, strategic approach.

 What Is Sales Enablement and How Does It Work?

 Sales enablement is all about creating the most efficient processes for sales teams to reach customers more effectively.
 In the past, sales and marketing departments existed largely in silos, and even though they had the same overall end goal — to increase customers and generate more money to help the company grow or succeed — they took very different paths to accomplish that.
 There was little communication between the two departments, which could lead to mixed messages, incorrect messaging and a large amount of redundancy in efforts.

 While the marketing department was largely responsible for creating content, research found that, on average, sales reps spent an average of 26 hours a month finding, editing and managing content.
 That meant that 26 hours a month that should have been dedicated to selling was spent looking for the materials they needed.
 And, in many cases, sales reps said their greatest challenge was finding and identifying content that was relevant to what they needed.

 Sales enablement resolves that problem by bringing together both sales and marketing so they can work on developing, accessing and using content more effectively.
 When the two sides work together, they eliminate redundancy and can more accurately tailor content to specific stages of the buyer’s journey.
 When that kind of synergy happens, both sides win; companies who achieve this report seeing 36% higher customer retention rates in addition to 38% higher sales win rates.